ZazaGdev/DataGrid/examples/README.md

 ### Product Catalogs

-See: `04-advanced-features.html`, `07-column-management.html`
+See: `06-theme-customization.html`

-- Show/hide details
+- Custom styling
-- Fixed product name column
+- Theme customization
-- Custom price formatting
+- Brand colors

 ### Export Reports

-See: `05-export.html`
+See: `04-export.html`

 - Export to CSV for spreadsheets
 - Export to Excel